Time Series Forecasting Methods

 Mean Absolute Percentage Error (MAPE) is a relative evaluation metric commonly used in time series forecasting.
 It measures the average percentage difference between the predicted values and the actual values.
 MAPE provides a measure of forecast accuracy relative to the magnitude of the actual values.
 A lower MAPE indicates better forecast accuracy, with a value of zero indicating a perfect forecast.

-See also YouTube Forecasting Models
+See also Sales Forecasting Methods

 5.5 Symmetric Mean Absolute Percentage Error (SMAPE)